 This will help create a healthy soil ecosystem rich in beneficial microorganisms and nutrients.
 It will also help to improve the soil’s structure and water-holding capacity.

-Regardless of your approach, ensuring the soil is healthy and free from harmful chemicals or contaminants is important.
+Regardless of your approach, it is important to ensure the soil is healthy and free from harmful chemicals or contaminants.
 This will help ensure your tomato plants receive the nutrients they need to grow and produce healthy fruit.

 Preparing the soil for tomato fertilization is important in ensuring your plants receive the nutrients they need to thrive.
 This can be achieved through tilling, adding organic matter, conducting a soil test, and maintaining a healthy soil structure.